How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 Are projects and hardware included in the monthly fee?

 Almost never.
-Project work (migrations, network builds, M365 cutovers, security audits) and hardware (laptops, servers, firewalls, switches) bill separately from the recurring per-user fee.
-Project labour typically runs $150 to $200 per hour or fixed-price by scope.
-Plan for a $1,800 to $2,500 laptop refresh every three to four years.
+Project work (migrations, network builds, Microsoft 365 cutovers, security audits) and hardware (laptops, servers, firewalls, switches) bill separately from the recurring per-user fee.
+Project labour typically bills at CA$150 to CA$200 per hour or fixed-price by scope.
+Plan for a CA$1,800 to CA$2,500 laptop refresh every three to four years.
 A clean proposal lists these exclusions with the rates attached.

 Does managed IT save money compared to in-house IT?

 For most Canadian SMBs under 100 users, yes.
-A 50-user business at $180 per user pays $108,000 a year.
-One internal IT generalist runs $130,000 to $150,000 fully loaded across salary, benefits, tools, training, and backfill, with no after-hours coverage and no security operations layer.
+A 50-user business at CA$180 per user pays CA$108,000 a year.
+One internal IT generalist lands at CA$130,000 to CA$150,000 fully loaded once salary, benefits, tools, training and backfill cover are counted, with no after-hours coverage and no security operations layer.
 Managed IT also smooths cost across months instead of concentrating it into incident-driven overtime.

 What does PIPEDA compliance add to the price?

-PIPEDA-aligned reporting, breach-notification processes, data-handling policy work, and access-log retention typically add $15 to $35 per user per month on top of a standard managed contract.
+PIPEDA-aligned reporting, breach-notification processes, data-handling policy work plus access-log retention typically add CA$15 to CA$35 per user per month on top of a standard managed contract.
 The exact number depends on the volume of personal information handled and whether sector overlays (PHIPA, Quebec Law 25, the federal C-8 / CPPA framework once enacted) apply.
 Regulated-sector contracts sit at the top of the per-user range.

 Should the contract have a term, or month-to-month?

 A 12-month term is common in Canada and reasonable when scope is clear and exit terms are clean.
+Fusion Computing contracts carry a defined term for exactly that reason.
 Multi-year auto-renewing contracts with vague offboarding clauses are the structure to avoid.
-The contract should name the notice period, document handover obligations, and confirm that data, license ownership, and tenant access return to the client at exit.
-Month-to-month exists but usually carries a 10 to 20 percent premium.
+The contract should name the notice period and the document handover obligations.
+It should confirm that data, license ownership and tenant access return to the client at exit.

 How are after-hours emergencies billed?

-Three common shapes: 24×7 monitoring with business-hours remediation (cheapest), 24×7 monitoring with 24×7 remediation built into the standard fee (most expensive), or an after-hours hourly rate (often 1.5x to 2x standard) for incident work outside the SLA window.
+Three common shapes exist.
+The cheapest is 24×7 monitoring with business-hours remediation.
+The most expensive builds 24×7 remediation into the standard fee.
+In between sits an after-hours hourly rate, often 1.5x to 2x standard, for incident work outside the SLA window.
 The right question is not “do you offer 24×7” but “does 24×7 mean a human responding or only an alert firing.”

 What’s the typical onboarding cost?

-Most Canadian MSPs charge a one-time onboarding fee covering documentation, RMM and EDR deployment, baseline security hardening, M365 tenant review, and backup configuration.
-Typical range is $2,500 to $15,000 depending on environment size and existing documentation.
+Most Canadian MSPs charge a one-time onboarding fee covering documentation, RMM and EDR deployment, baseline security hardening, Microsoft 365 tenant review, and backup configuration.
+Typical range is CA$2,500 to CA$15,000 depending on environment size and existing documentation.
 Some MSPs roll onboarding into the first three months; others itemize it.
-A $0 onboarding offer usually means corners are about to be cut.
+A CA$0 onboarding offer usually means corners are about to be cut.

 Related Resources